nim-works/nimskull/doc/manual.rst

 an `immediate` pragma and then these templates do not take part in overloading resolution and the parameters' types are *ignored* by the compiler.
 Explicit immediate templates are now deprecated.

+An `untyped` parameter may not be followed by a parameter(s) of a more specific type -- presently this generates a warning, but in the future this will be an error.

 **Note**: For historical reasons, `stmt` was an alias for `typed` and `expr` was an alias for `untyped`, but they are removed.